steph-xue/react-info/README.md

 # React Info Project
-The react info project is a static web application built using React.
+The react info project is a static web application built using the front-end JavaScript library, React.
 The web application displays some fun facts about React.
 <br></br>

 ![Page](./images/page.png?raw=true "Page")